 - Cancelled treaties with other nations that promoted harmony.
-But wait, didn’t Trump pull us out of NATO, cancel the Iran Nuclear treaty, etc., etc.
+But wait, didn’t Trump pull us out of NATO, cancel the Iran Nuclear treaty, etc., etc.?

-- Attacked the free press, all opposition voices were silenced.
+- Attacked the free press, and all opposition voices were silenced.
 But wait, didn’t Trump rant that the press was an enemy of the people?

 - Purged the government of officials who tried to expose the corruption.
 But wait, didn’t Trump continually purge his administration of people he deemed disloyal to him: Comey, John Bolton, Dan Coats, Rod Rosenstein, James Mattis, John Kelly, Jeff Sessions, Nikki Healey, Scott Pruitt, Rex Tillerson, Andrew McCabe; and this is just a tip of the iceberg.
 There’s not enough bandwidth to absorb the names.
 Let’s just say—it was a lot.